 Most cases are X-linked and caused by mutations in a gene on the X chromosome that encodes a protein (CD154, or CD40 ligand) on the surfaces of activated helper T cells.
 In the presence of cytokines, normal CD40 ligand interacts with B cells and thus signals them to switch from producing IgM to producing IgA, IgG, or IgE.
 In X-linked hyper-IgM syndrome, T cells lack functional CD40 ligand and cannot signal B cells to switch.
 Thus, B cells produce only IgM; IgM levels may be normal or elevated.

-Patients with the X-linked form may have severe neutropenia and often present during infancy with Pneumocystis jirovecii pneumonia Pneumocystis jirovecii Pneumonia Pneumocystis jirovecii is a common cause of pneumonia in immunosuppressed patients, especially in those infected with human immunodeficiency virus (HIV) and in those receiving systemic... read more .
+Patients with the X-linked form may have severe neutropenia and often present during infancy with Pneumocystis jirovecii pneumonia Pneumocystis jirovecii Pneumonia Pneumocystis jirovecii, an atypical fungus, is a common cause of pneumonia in immunosuppressed patients, especially in those infected with human immunodeficiency virus (HIV) and in those... read more .
 Lymphoid tissue is very small because deficient CD 40 ligand signaling does not activate B cells.
 Otherwise, clinical presentation is similar to that of X-linked agammaglobulinemia X-linked Agammaglobulinemia X-linked agammaglobulinemia is characterized by low levels or absence of immunoglobulins and absence of B cells, leading to recurrent infections with encapsulated bacteria.
 (See also Overview... read more and includes recurrent pyogenic bacterial sinopulmonary infections during the first 2 years of life.
 Susceptibility to Cryptosporidium infections may be increased.
 Many patients die before puberty, and those who live longer often develop cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
 Cirrhosis is characterized by regenerative nodules surrounded by dense... read more or B-cell lymphomas.

 Autosomal recessive hyper-IgM syndrome